 Elementary and Middle School Artwork Contest

-The Arc Maryland, in partnership with the Maryland State Department of Education, Maryland Developmental Disabilities Council, and the Maryland Department of Disabilities is pleased to announce its launch of the 2017-2018 “Together We’re Better” Inclusive Education Campaign and Artwork Contest.
-This week is National Inclusive Schools Week (December 4 – 8th), but we all know that inclusion should be a part of every school day throughout the year.
-The purpose of the contest is to raise awareness of the value and importance of unity, inclusion, and to promote awareness of disabilities.
-Timeline as follows:
+The Arc Maryland, in partnership with the Maryland State Department of Education, the Maryland Developmental Disabilities Council, and the Maryland Department of Disabilities is pleased to announce its launch of the 2019-2020 “Together We’re Better” Inclusive Education Campaign and Artwork Contest.

-December – May Beginning of school-led activities to embrace diversity and promote inclusion and acceptance of students with differing abilities.
-Contact The Arc Maryland to make arrangements for a 40-minute assembly “my disability, my life”- positive message to promote awareness and strengths.
-Continue Artwork development, and submissions of Artwork due by January 20th.
+Beginning of school-led activities to embrace diversity and promote inclusion and acceptance of students with differing abilities.
+Use the toolkit throughout to enhance curriculum.
+Contact The Arc Maryland to make arrangements for a 20 to 40-minute assembly “my disability, my life”- positive message to promote awareness and strengths.
+Continue Artwork development.
+Submissions of Artwork due by Monday, December 16th.

 Who May Enter